What Are Exosomes?

 When exosomes reach an acceptor cell, the following processes may occur:

-- Binding and receptor activation: Exosomes can bind to specific cell surface receptors on the acceptor cell, which may activate distinct signaling pathways within the cell, leading to a cellular response.
+- Binding and receptor activation: Exosomes therapy can bind to specific cell surface receptors on the acceptor cell, which may activate distinct signaling pathways within the cell, leading to a cellular response.

-Overall, the interaction between exosomes and acceptor cells is a very complex and regulated process that plays a critical role in various pathological & physiological conditions, such as immune responses, tissue repair, and cancer progression.
+Overall, the interaction between exosomes and acceptor cells is a complex and regulated process that plays a critical role in various pathological & physiological conditions, such as immune responses, tissue repair, and cancer progression.

 Published Clinical Citations

 [1] ^ Chen, Claire C, Linan Liu, Fengxia Ma, Chi W Wong, Xuning E Guo, Jenu V Chacko, Henry P Farhoodi, et al. 2016.
-Elucidation of Exosome Migration across the Blood-Brain Barrier Model In Vitro.
+Elucidation of Exosome Migration across the Blood-Brain Barrier Model In Vitro is essential for understanding the therapeutic application of exosomes derived from mesenchymal stem cells.
 Cellular and molecular bioengineering, no. 4 (July 7). doi:10.1007/s12195-016-0458-3. https://www.ncbi.nlm.nih.gov/pubmed/28392840

 [2] ^ Chen, Wen, Mingcan Yang, Jian Bai, Xiang Li, Xiangrui Kong, Yu Gao, Lili Bi, Li Xiao, and Bingyi Shi.
-2017.
-Exosome-Modified Tissue Engineered Blood Vessel for Endothelial Progenitor Cell Capture and Targeted siRNA Delivery.
+2017, marked a pivotal year for exosome research and applications.
+Exosome-Modified Tissue Engineered Blood Vessel for Endothelial Progenitor Cell Capture and Targeted siRNA Delivery, utilizing the therapeutic effect of exosomes.
 Macromolecular bioscience, no. 2 (December 4). doi:10.1002/mabi.201700242. https://www.ncbi.nlm.nih.gov/pubmed/29205878

-[3] ^ Sung, Bong Hwan, and Alissa M Weaver.
+[3] ^ Sung, Bong Hwan, and Alissa M Weaver, researchers in the field of mesenchymal stem cell-derived exosomes.
 2017.
 Exosome secretion promotes chemotaxis of cancer cells.
-Cell adhesion & migration, no. 2 (January 27). doi:10.1080/19336918.2016.1273307. https://www.ncbi.nlm.nih.gov/pubmed/28129015
+Cell adhesion & migration, no. 2 (January 27), highlights exosome research advancements. doi:10.1080/19336918.2016.1273307. https://www.ncbi.nlm.nih.gov/pubmed/28129015